jbmitch/dns-svcs/acl.md

 For future requests the ID in the response is referenced as `Permitted_Network_ID`.
 {:note}

-## Get a permitted network
+## List a specific permitted network
 {: #get-acl-entry}

-List a particular permitted network from your instance using the Permitted Network ID.
+List a specific permitted network from your instance using the Permitted Network ID.

 **Request**